exposit/katamoiran/_posts/2017-01-12-lb-aw-mashup.md

 The modifier can no higher than +4 at this point; if it's higher, reduce it to 4.
 If it's lower than -1, you can opt to do something else, narratively, or roll anyway.

-Now that you have a modifier, you could use AW (or a PbtA game) rules, letting the fiction trigger the moves and using them pretty much as written, gaining xp when those rules tell you to and spending them on both *AW* and *Lady Blackbird* advancements, as written.
+Now that you have a modifier, you could use AW (or another PbtA game) rules, letting the fiction trigger the moves and using them pretty much as written, gaining xp when those rules tell you to and spending them on both *AW* and *Lady Blackbird* advancements.

-Or you can use the following "catchall move".
+Or you can use the following "catchall move" (which is pretty heavily derived from *Simple World* but modified a bit for solo play).

 **Strive**